Skirlez/fabricated-exchange/README.md

 # Project Goals

 - Support Quilt (Even over Fabric, if it ever comes to that choice)
-- Don't use any external libraries other than the Fabric API
+- Don't use any external libraries other than SnakeYAML (I really wanted YAML) and the Fabric API

 # Implemented Features